 How Many Times Per Week I can Feed Hedgie With Mealworms?

 Your hedgehog can get the treatment they deserve!
 You can treat your hedgehog with a mealworm twice every week.
-Four is the maximum limit, so ensure that you limit your hedgehogs’ treat to less than a four every week to ensure that it does not get obese.
+Four is the maximum limit, so ensure that you limit your hedgehogs’ treat to less than four every week to ensure that it does not get obese.

 Try treating them on special occasions when they perform unusual activities to ensure that your pet does not get used to the idea of a treat and demands it more often.